JonNatanael/macvi-usv-odce-toolkit-2024/README.md

-Once the archive is submitted, the submission server backend will unpack the archive's contents using the `unpack-submission` command, and (optionally) re-evaluate the results using the local copy of the toolkit and the dataset annotations.
+Once the archive is submitted, the submission server backend will unpack the archive's contents using the `unpack-submission` command, and evaluate the results using the local copy of the toolkit and the dataset annotations.